sommyl/Bellabeat-Project/README.md

 ## Data Cleaning

-The dataset contains 12 months rides information from Dec 2021 to Jan 2022 with 13 columns including
+The dataset contains personal tracker activity from thirty fitbit users for period from 03.12.2016-05.12.2016.
+The analysis is focused on the daily records log for exercise and sleep with following key information:-

-* Ride ID
+* User ID
+* Activity Date/timestamp
+* Level of exercise intensity by minute (very active/moderately active/light active/sedentary)
+* Step count
-* Bike type
+* Calory count
-* Start date and time
+* Total sleep time
-* End date and time
+* Total time in bed
-* Start station name
-* Start station ID
-* End station name
-* End station ID
-* Start latitude
-* Start longtitude
-* End latitude
-* End longtitude
+* Total mets
-* Member casual status

 Following changes were made in the cleaning process